ibm-cloud-docs/codeengine/cli-reference.md

 <dt>`-c`, `--cpu`</dt>
 <dd>The amount of CPU set for the application.
 The default value is 1.
 This value is optional.</dd>
 <dt>`-m`, `--memory`</dt>
 <dd>Specify to change the amount of memory set for the application.
-Use `Mi` for mebibytes or `Gi` for gibibytes.This value is optional.</dd>
+Use `Mi` for mebibytes or `Gi` for gibibytes.
+This value is optional.</dd>
 <dt>`-t`, `--timeout`</dt>
 <dd>The amount of time that can pass before the application must succeed or fail.
 The default value is 360 seconds.
 This value is optional.</dd>
 <dt>`--cn`, `--concurrency`</dt>